sainofirst/sainofirst-sdk-python/readme.md

 # Sainofirst SDK (Python)

-The Sainofirst SDK for python provides a python API for Sainofirst services.
+The Sainofirst SDK for python provides a python API for Sainofirst communication services.
 You can use the python API to build libraries or applications for python.

 Using the SDK for python makes it possible to realize a number of compelling use cases. their are several things you can build by using the SDK for python.